 Let us now formally define k_n and α .
 A firm order of n denotes that the firm was the nth firm to report.
-We assume that the k_n are constants, where $k_1 \ge k_2 \ge ... \ge k_N \ge 0$.
-This assumption accounting for a key feature of the breaking news setting: competition.
+I assume that the k_n are constants, where $k_1 \geq k_2 \geq ... \geq k_N \geq 0$.
+This assumption accounts for a key feature of the breaking news setting: competition.
 All else equal, firms who report early compared to their competitors enjoy greater market share.
 The firm's payoff is also increasing in the credibility of its report, α .
-A report's credibility is the consumer's belief, at the time the report was sent, that the firm has received evidence that $\theta = 1$.
-Formally, this is the belief that $s_i \in [0, t]$, where t is the time of the firm's report.
-While the k_n are exogenous parameters, α is an endogenous belief.
-In assuming this functional form, we take the stance that a firm's report will benefit it insofar that consumers believe it was informed.
+A report's credibility is the consumer's belief, at the time the report was made, that the firm has received evidence that $\theta=1$.
+Formally, this is the belief that $s_i \in [0,t]$, where t is the time of the firm's report.
+While the k_n are exogenous parameters, α is endogenous.
+In assuming this functional form, I assume that a firm's report will benefit it insofar that consumers believe it was informed.
 This captures the notion that consumers value accuracy in journalism, and thus only consume news to the extent that they find it credible.

-The second term, $-\beta \mathbb{I}(\theta = 0)$, captures the ex-post penalty of an erroneous report: a firm who reports when $\theta = 0$ incurs a penalty, given by a constant $\beta > 0$.
+The second term of the payoff function, $-\beta \mathbb{I}(\theta=0)$, captures the ex-post penalty of error: a firm who reports when $\theta=0$ incurs a penalty, given by a constant $\beta>0$.
 This penalty captures the reputational harm a firm suffers from making a report that is later uncovered to be false.